Table squash: Equipment

 Any standard table tennis bats and balls maybe used, along with a standard sized table tennis table, as prescribed by the International Table Tennis Federation.
-The table is placed against the wall, the net should be perpendicular to the wall with the regulation 15.25 cm net overhang left as a gap to the wall known as the crack.
+The table is placed against the wall, and the net should be perpendicular to the wall with the regulation 15.25 cm net overhang left as a gap to the wall known as the crack.

 Rules

 Commencing Play

 Play begins by playing for serve.
-The ball is bounced off one players side of the table, off the wall, off the opposing players side of the table.
-The opposing player should then strike the ball so that it bounces straight off the wall and back onto the serving players side of the table.
-The server continues and strikes the ball again directly off the wall onto the opponents side of the table, after this point the point can be won.
+The ball is bounced off one player's side of the table, off the wall, off the opposing player's side of the table.
+The opposing player should then strike the ball so that it bounces straight off the wall and back onto the serving player's side of the table.
+The server continues and strikes the ball again directly off the wall onto the opponent's side of the table, after this point the point can be won.

 Winning the point

-A point is won when the ball does not complete the required sequence of bouncing off the wall and the opponents side of the table.
+A point is won when the ball does not complete the required sequence of bouncing off the wall and the opponent's side of the table.
 Once this process is completed the turn passes to the opponent.
 Whosever turn it is upon a point not being completed, either by the ball striking the floor, the table on the wrong side of the net or in the wrong order will lose the point.
-A turn is not completed if the ball falls down the crack, and the player that played the stroke will lose the point.
+A turn is not completed if the ball falls down the crack, and the player who played the stroke will lose the point.

 Serving

-To serve a player should play the ball off their own side of the table, followed by the wall, followed by the opponents side of the table.
+To serve a player should play the ball off their own side of the table, followed by the wall, followed by the opponent's side of the table.
 Play then continues as normal.
 The point can be won directly off the serve if the ball is not returned.
 If the ball touches the net but still completes the required bounces in order a let is called and the serve is replayed.
 If the required order of bounces is not completed the point is lost by the server.

 Scoring

 A player can only score on his own serve, if a player wins the point against the serve they will then take the serve but not score a point.
 The server is always the player who won the previous point.
 Games are played as the first to eleven, but in order to win a player must win by 2 points or more, if this is not the case on reaching 11 points, play will continue until one player has a two point lead, this player is the winner of the game.
-When one player reaches 6 points players should swap sides and continues play, unless an agreement is reached beforehand to remain on the same side throughout the game.
+When one player reaches 6 points players should swap sides and continue play, unless an agreement is reached beforehand to remain on the same side throughout the game.